yeoman/yeoman/docs/cli/server.md

 no manual intervention is required to write and preview code in the format you feel most comfortable with.

-`yeoman server` generates an intermediate build directory in your project root which contains the compiled files mentioned above as well as the basic blocks needed to preview your application.
+`yeoman server` generates an intermediate build directory in your project root which (called `temp`) contains the compiled files mentioned above as well as the basic blocks needed to preview your application.
 A complete build can be generated using `yeoman build`.

 To quit the server, simply run `yeoman quit server` and this will kill the Python server